 How Long Does It Take To Season A Charcoal Grill

 There is no fixed heating time for seasoning.
 However, the color changes in the grates can be a way to tell if the seasoning is complete.

 You will notice a dark bronze shade on the stainless steel grates and a shiny black appearance on the cast iron grates when your grill gets seasoned completely.
 It might need about 30 to 40 minutes for the colors to appear.

 Seasoning time also depends on the type of food you want to grill.
-Corn, onions, steak, burgers can tolerate high heat.
+Corn, onions, steak, and burgers can tolerate high heat.
 So burning coal for 5 to 10 minutes can get you high heat.

-In comparison, you need to burn coals for about 25 to 30 minutes to reach medium heat.
+In comparison, you need to burn coals for about 25 to 30 minutes to reach a medium heat.
 Proteins, dense fruits, and vegetables need medium heat to cook.

 Do you need to season a new grill?

 The high heat required for seasoning helps in burning off any contaminants on the grates.
-In using cast iron grill plates coated with porcelain and enamel, you do not need to season before use.
+In using cast iron grill plates coated with porcelain and enamel, you do not need to season them before use.

 Using olive oil will damage the seasoning quickly, which causes rust in the grill.
 Peanut, canola, or grapeseed oils are preferable for seasoning a grill.